Gexkill/sweng2/RASD/src/index.md

 * A taxi can be on only one zone at the same time and this is the real zone.
 * Users make a reservation two hours before of the ride **Here as domain or do we have to do the requirements into G7?**
 * When a new taxi driver join in the taxi company the taxi company register him to the information system.
 Analogously when a taxi driver exit from the company, the company delete him from the information system.
+* The taxi arrives at start point with max 30 minutes of delay

 ##Glossary
 * User: he is a client of the service.
 He should insert each time he performs a request the following information